drorKuttner/solidus-labs-home-assignment/README.md

 # SolidusLabsHomeAssignment

-Run `npm install` to installation.
+Run `npm install` for installation.

 Run `ng serve` for a dev server.